 Long Point Eco-Adventures (Norfolk County)

-Get out the camera, because these camping pods – camping and wilderness – are too cute not to get snapped.
+Get out the camera, because the camping pods – camping and wilderness – at Long Point Eco-Adventures are too cute not to get snapped.
 Plus, wilderness pods come with private flush toilets and all pods come with a full complimentary hot breakfast.
-While there, check out the ziplining, apiary tours, the observatory, leisure or mountain biking, and so much more!From $95/night
+While there, check out the ziplining, apiary tours, the observatory, leisure or mountain biking, and so much more!From $100/night

 Yurts and Deluxe Tents (various provincial parks)